 Tip #2: This is for a select few (you know who you are): It’s October; wear a coat.

 © Copyright 2018 Paul Hellman.
 All rights reserved.

 P.S.
 FOR BETTER MEETINGS, PRESENTATIONS, EMAILS:

-1) Get my latest book, You’ve Got 8 Seconds: Communication Secrets for a Distracted World now in print, kindle & audio, and translated into four languages.
+1) Get my latest book, You’ve Got 8 Seconds: Communication Secrets for a Distracted World now in print, kindle & audio, and translated into five languages.